 Happy May!
 I am excited about the books I have lined up this month.
 I’m hoping it gets a little warmer out so I can start reading outside again.
 We are having unseasonably cool weather here in Alabama.
 I am ready for the warm, but I know I will regret those words come summertime.
+Keep reading to see what’s on my May TBR.

 A great modern classic and the prelude to The Lord of the Rings.
 Bilbo Baggins is a hobbit who enjoys a comfortable, unambitious life, rarely traveling any farther than his pantry or cellar.
 But his contentment is disturbed when the wizard Gandalf and a company of dwarves arrive on his doorstep one day to whisk him away on an adventure.
 They have launched a plot to raid the treasure hoard guarded by Smaug the Magnificent, a large and very dangerous dragon.
 Bilbo reluctantly joins their quest, unaware that on his journey to the Lonely Mountain he will encounter both a magic ring and a frightening creature known as Gollum.